 Learning to tie a few knots will not be as bad as teaching a kid to tie their own shoes.
 Knots are extremely easy to pick up with a little practice and instruction.
 Check out the basic knots at Animated Knots by Grog.
 His animations make all the knots very easy to practice and learn.

 How long has it been since you reviewed your emergency plan?
 Have you moved or had major life changes since then?
-It only takes an hour or two to sit down and hash out a quick plan on what you and your family will do in case of emergency.
-Make sure everyone is on the same page on meet up areas and bug out locations.
-Key words in case of an intruder, and a designated shelter in place room are a good idea as well.
+It only takes an hour or two to sit down and hash out a quick plan on what you and your family will do in case of an emergency.
+Make sure everyone is on the same page on meet-up areas and bug out locations.
+Key words in case of an intruder, and a designated shelter-in-place room are a good idea as well.

 If you have any gear you haven’t touched- you should get it out and play with it.
 Getting acquainted with all of your gear should be a must before you spend any money on anything new preps.
 Knowing how to use your gear is just as important as having it, and like they say “practice makes perfect.”